-Figure 1 presents a minimal system containing one single VCI initiator, my\initiator, and one single VCI target, my\target.
-The my\initiator module behavior is modeled by the SC\THREAD execLoop(), that contains an infinite loop.
-The call-back function vci\rsp\received() is executed when a VCI response packet is received by the initiator module.
+Figure 1 presents a minimal TLM-T system containing one single initiator, my_initiator, and one single target, my_target.
+The my_initiator module behavior is modeled by the SC_THREAD execLoop(), that contains an infinite loop.
+The call-back function my_nb_transport_bw() is executed when a VCI response packet is received by the initiator module.

 Unlike the initiator, the target module has a purely reactive behaviour and is therefore modeled as a simple call-back function.
-In other words, there is no need to use a SC\THREAD for this simple target component: the target behaviour is entirely described by the call-back function vci\cmd\received(), that is executed when a VCI command packet is received by the target module.
+In other words, there is no need to use a SC_THREAD for these simple target components: the target behaviour is entirely described by the call-back function my_nb_transport_fw(), that is executed when a VCI command packet is received by the target module.